HaomingXR/vits-webui/README.md

 | segment_size | false    | From `config.yaml` | int   | Divide the text into paragraphs based on punctuation marks                        |
 | streaming    | false    | false              | bool  | Stream synthesized speech with faster initial response                            |

-> Check the original repo for more
+> Check the original repo for more info

 # Resources